mpc-bioinformatics/McQuaC/README.md

 List of plots (ISA QC):

 - Figure 0: Show table with important ISA QC metrics (TODO, this corresponds to the run_data table)
-- Figure 1: Barplot with number of proteins, protein groups and unfiltered protein groups
+- Figure 1: Barplot with number of proteins, protein groups and unfiltered protein groups (absolute numbers)
-- Figure 2: Barplot with number of peptides
+- Figure 2: Barplot with number of peptides (absolute numbers)
-- Figure 3: Barplot with number of PSMs
+- Figure 3: Barplot with number of PSMs (absolute numbers)